Franz Thomas Bruss

-Franz Thomas Bruss (born 27 September 1949 in Kleinblittersdorf (Saarland)) is Emeritus Professor of Mathematics at the Université libre de Bruxelles, where he had been director of "Mathématiques Générales" and co-director of the probability chair, and where he continues his research as invited professor.
+Franz Thomas Bruss (born 27 September 1949 in Kleinblittersdorf (Saarland, Germany)) is Emeritus Professor of Mathematics at the Université libre de Bruxelles, where he had been director of "Mathématiques Générales" and co-director of the probability chair, and where he continues his research as invited professor.

 Life

 Thomas Bruss studied mathematics at the Universities Saarbrücken, Cambridge and Sheffield.
 In 1977 he obtained the Dr. rer. nat at Saarbrücken with his thesis Hinreichende Kriterien für das Aussterben von modifizierten Verzweigungsprozessen (Sufficient Conditions for the Extinction of Modified Branching Processes) under Professor Gerd Schmidt, and the legal Dr. en sciences of Belgium one year later.